HectorManu/HectorManu/Readme.md

 - 🤔 My interests are data science, machine learning as well as software development
 - 💬 Ask me about anything.
 I will try to help you as much as I can
 - 📝 See my <a href="https://drive.google.com/file/d/1zFW2aex_hxdBDkfNVUDDp-abtI1jdynY/view?usp=share_link">Curriculum Vitae</a> to get more info.

-**Languages and Tools:**
-<h1 align="center">Hi 👋, I'm Héctor Manuel Ruiz Juárez</h1>
-<h3 align="center">Welcome to my profile!
-I'm a student as well as a data science enthusiast, I like software development because it's great for turning ideas into code.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=hectormanu&label=Profile%20views&color=0e75b6&style=flat" alt="hectormanu" /> </p>